ognistik/alfred-pasteflow/README.md

 Just like in the main menu, Selective Mode lets you do a few things with each item:
 * See the item in large text with CMD L
-* Copy the item with CMD C
+* Copy the item in plain text with CMD C
 * Use Alfred's Universal Actions on any item

 <details>